OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 ### Overview

-When checking for [enforced updating](#enforced-updating "Enforced Updating") make sure the usage of the `AppUpdateManager` is present.
-If it is not yet, then this means that users might be able to remain on an older version of the application with the given vulnerabilities.
-Next, pay attention to the `AppUpdateType.IMMEDIATE` use: if a security update comes in, then this flag should be used in order to make sure that the user cannot go forward with using the app without updating it.
-As you can see, in part 3 of the example: make sure that cancellations or errors do end up in re-checks and that a user cannot move forward in case of a critical security update.
-Finally, in part 4: you can see that for every entry point in the application, an update-mechanism should be enforced, so that bypassing it will be harder.
+To test for [enforced updating](#enforced-updating "Enforced Updating") you need to check if the app has support for in-app updates and validate if it's properly enforced so that the user is not able to continue using the app without updating it first.

 ### Static analysis